News & Updates

 Kahaluu, Kailua, Kaneohe, and Waimanalo

-The project team held several public “working group” meetings and other forms of consultations with community leaders, community groups and organizations, land owners, and public agencies.
+Throughout the project, the team held several public “working group” meetings and other forms of consultations with community leaders, community groups and organizations, land owners, and public agencies.
 To see presentation material or notes from various public meetings, please email the BWS Communications Office at email@example.com.

 Contact: Bruce Tsuchida